-- Reduced maintenance costs (currently contracted by the NSW Government to John Holland) of \$54,000 pa; - Additional visitor expenditure (new visitor numbers and daily expenditure estimates taken from the New England Rail Trail Plan) - only the expenditure from visitors from outside NSW were included.
+- Reduced maintenance costs (currently contracted by the NSW Government to John Holland) of \$54,000 pa; - Additional visitor expenditure (new visitor numbers and daily expenditure estimates taken from the New England Rail Trail Plan 2018) - only the expenditure from visitors from outside NSW were included.
 Daily expenditure data taken from the NE Rail Trail Plan.
-It is assumed 10% of users will buy a package to use the trail, which costs 39% more based on data from the Otago Rail Trail; - Trail user health benefits (for walker and cyclists), taken from Queensland Department of Transport and Main Roads (2016) - only the benefits to NSW resident users were included;
+It is assumed 10% of users will buy a package to use the trail, which costs 39% more based on data from the Otago Rail Trail; - Trail user health benefits (for walker and cyclists), taken from Queensland Department of Transport and Main Roads (2016) - only the benefits to NSW resident users were included.
+It is assumed 65% of users will be cyclists and 35% walker as per the New England Rail Trail Plan pp. 38;

-The analysis was conducted using a 7% discount rate over a 20-year analysis period, and assuming a 60/40 split of overnight stays between Armidale and Glen Innes.
+The analysis was conducted using a 7% discount rate over a 20-year analysis period.